pnkpnthr/ns-be-project/README.md

 # Init project

-This project uses Jest for executing unit tests so please set up the following steps below:
+This project uses Jest for executing unit tests so please set up the following steps below when you downloaded the project:

 Installation Jest guide: https://jestjs.io/docs/getting-started